What is a Cover Letter?

 - it highlights the benefit of reading your cover letter

-- it introduces you as the right candidate for the job - "I am confident that my experience and skills closely match your job requirements."; "I am enthusiastic about the positive contribution I can make to XYZ Company."
+- it introduces you as the right candidate for the job - "I am confident that my experience and skills closely match your job requirements." or "I am enthusiastic about the positive contribution I can make to XYZ Company."

 3. Turn interest into desire